ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 <!-- Reference Discord; from:ppy#0001 during:2017-07-12 in:osu-wiki paragraph -->

-Each paragraph must be followed with one empty line.
+Each paragraph must be followed by one empty line.

 ## Hatnotes